CounterpartyXCP/counterblock/docs/index.rst

 - API includes functionality for retieving processed time-series data suitable for display and manipulation (useful for distributed exchange price data, and more)

+``counterblockd`` has an extensible architecture, and developers may write custom plugins for it, which are loaded dynamically and allow them to extend ``counterblockd`` with new parsing functionality, write gateways to other currencies or services, and much more.

 Contents:

 .. toctree::
    :maxdepth: 3

    API
+   Modules

 Indices and tables